zetraxm/project/README.md

-This project is a Java-based implementation of the classic Tower of Hanoi puzzle game.
-The objective is to move all disks from Tower 1 to Tower 3, following the rules:
+This is a Java-based implementation of the classic Tower of Hanoi puzzle game, built using the Model-View-Controller (MVC) architecture for clean and maintainable code separation.

+🧩 Game Objective:
+Move all disks from Tower 1 to Tower 3, following these rules:

 Only one disk can be moved at a time.

-A larger disk cannot be placed on top of a smaller one.
+A larger disk cannot be placed on top of a smaller disk.

-🧠 The game challenges logical thinking and recursive problem-solving skills.

-✅ Built using Java and object-oriented programming principles.
-✅ User input is supported to manually play the game.
-✅ Includes console-based visualization for easy interaction.

-🔗 View the source code here: [GitHub Repository URL]
+🧱 Project Structure:
+Model: Manages the game logic and state (disks, towers, and rules).

+View: Displays information to the user via the console.

+Controller: Handles user input and coordinates between Model and View.

+✅ Features:
+Console-based user interface

+Manual gameplay via user input

+Uses recursion for the optimal solution

+Clean code with object-oriented principles

+🛠️ Technologies:
+Java (OOP, recursion, console I/O)

+MVC architecture

-This project demonstrates my skills in:
+This project showcases my skills in Java programming, clean architecture, recursion, and problem-solving.

-Recursive algorithms

-Java syntax and OOP

-Game logic and rule validation

-Clean and structured coding